 The bullet journal key logic

-The bullets you will be writing down can be divided into three categories: tasks, events and notes.
-To make it easy to distinguish between those categories, the symbol or “key” in front of it will look differently.
+The bullets you will be writing down can be divided into three categories: tasks, events, and notes.
+To make it easy to distinguish between those categories, the symbol or “key” in front of it will look different.
 Let’s go through those quickly!

 As we know all too well, tasks can be in various stages on our to-do list.
 Either we just write them down and they are waiting for us to take care of them.
 Or we postpone them.
 (Bullet journaling calls postponing “migrating”.)
 Sometimes we have already scheduled when to do them.
 And in the best case, the task is completed.